The main treatment for cancer that starts in the ear canal, middle and inner ear or the bone is surgery.

 Radiotherapy after surgery can lower the risk of the cancer coming back.

-At your first appointment your radiotherapy doctor (clinical oncologist) plans your treatment.
-This planning appointment takes a couple of hours but after that each treatment only takes a few minutes.
+At your first appointment, your radiotherapy doctor plans your treatment.
+This planning appointment takes a couple of hours but after that, each treatment only takes a few minutes.

 Chemotherapy uses anti cancer (cytotoxic) drugs to destroy cancer cells.
 Chemotherapy won’t cure cancer of the ear on its own but doctors might use it if you can’t have other treatments, or to relieve symptoms.

-To help cure ear cancer, researchers have been looking at giving chemotherapy with radiotherapy before or after surgery.
-We need more research to find out how well this works and when it is best to have chemotherapy.
+Researchers are looking at giving chemotherapy with radiotherapy before or after surgery.
+They want to find out how well this works and when it is best to have chemotherapy.